Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

-If $X\times_ZY$ has a manifold structure, then each point must contain a neighborhood that is homeomorphic to a point, and so as a manifold $X\times_ZY$ must be endowed with the discrete topology $\mathcal T_D$.
+Now view $(f,g)$ as a cospan in $\Dif$, so that $X\times_ZY$ is a manifold.
+Each point in $X\times_ZY$ must be contained in a neighborhood that is homeomorphic to a point, and so $X\times_ZY$ must be endowed with the discrete topology $\mathcal T_D$.
 In this case, the manifold $X\times_ZY$ is not an embedded submanifold of $X\times Y$ since its topology is not the subspace topology.
-The span $(\pi_X, \pi_Y)$ is, nevertheless in this case, a pullback of $(f,g)$ in $\Dif$. \end{example}
+Nevertheless, the span $(\pi_X, \pi_Y)$ is a pullback of $(f,g)$ in $\Dif$.